 Nice flashy video, but why ?
 Is this really the best they can do ?
 This is not good infrastructure.
 It encourages cyclists to be on the wrong side of turning motor vehicles, increasing conflict.
 Most deaths of cyclists in London, where driving and cycling is on the left hand side of the road, are due to cyclists on the left hand side of trucks being crushed as the truck turns left.

 The same can happen in countries where it is normal to drive and cycle on the right.
 It appears that the infrastructure in Copenhagen is designed such that it actually encourages these conflicts rather than avoiding them.
+There's nothing about this junction design which resolves these conflict and Copenhagen isn't a special case where such a design could be safe.
+We know that this design is lethal in Copenhagen, so why is it being recommended elsewhere ?

 What are actually needed are junction designs which separate cyclists in time as well as space, and that's what we have here in the Netherlands.
 If a cyclist has a green light to go straight on, then a driver waiting to turn right at the same traffic lights will have a red.
 The same goes for cyclists turning left and drivers going straight on.
 The conflict is removed, and safety is greatly improved at the same time.